lemind/chronacc-tr/README.md

 # Chronacc-tr

 Chronacc is time tracking system.
-It is a pat project, whith helps me to try new tools and approaches.
+It is a pat project, which helps me to try new tools and approaches.

 ### Plan first to do: